Logo

 Bitnest Review: Inside a Rebranded Crypto Payout Engine

-If you think you’ve been scammed by BitNest, take these steps:
+If you think you’ve been scammed by BitNest, consider these practical steps:

-• Stop sending funds immediately and do not “deposit to unlock withdrawals.”
+• Stop sending funds immediately and do not deposit funds to “unlock” withdrawals.

-• Report it to local law enforcement and your national fraud/financial crime reporting channel (where available).
+• Report to local law enforcement and to your country’s relevant fraud or financial crime reporting channel.

-• Notify your financial regulator/consumer protection authority that an unlicensed investment-style program is soliciting deposits.
+• Notify your financial regulator or consumer protection authority that an unlicensed investment-style program is soliciting deposits.

-• If you were recruited via social media or messaging apps, report the accounts and groups to the platforms.
+• If recruitment occurred through social media or messaging apps, report the accounts, groups, or channels on those platforms.

-• Consider getting legal advice, especially if you recruited others or received commissions.
+• Consider obtaining legal advice, particularly if you recruited others or earned commissions.

-Before sending funds, ask: do you want to bankroll the same crew linked to the Yunus Loop collapse?
+Before sending funds, ask whether you are comfortable funding the same recruitment-and-deposit model linked to the Yunus Loop collapse.

 comments